Logo Voyage

 Bodhidharma, a Buddhist monk, mastered Kalaripayattu while in Kerala, and later took it with him to China while he was spreading Buddhism.
 He taught it to the Buddhist monks in China, which gave rise to Shaolin Kung Fu, which in turn, gave rise to all other forms of Kung Fu, as well as Karate.

-The British Government passed legislation banning Kalari, considering it a potential danger, and this resulted in a brief decline.
+The British Government passed legislation banning Kalari, considering it a potential danger, causing a brief decline.
 Today, it is a popular sport and exercise option which gets international attention.
-There are many cultural centres which showcase Kalari techniques, one of them being the Kalari Centre at Thekkady, as well as schools in Thiruvanathapuram, Kottayam and many places in north Malabar.
+Many cultural centres showcase Kalari techniques, one of them being the Kalari Centre at Thekkady, as well as schools in Thiruvanathapuram, Kottayam and locations in north Malabar.

 Drama